 Why not speed things up for yourself and work the short sale.
 In my opinion, it shows you are being responsible for the debt you incurred.
 That you are trying to make the lender as whole as possible.

 If you are considering a short sale, the first thing you need to do is let your lender know and ask them for a short sale package.
 You, the homeowner, will have to fill out financial information and send it to them so they can see where you are at financially.
 Along with the financials, you will be requested to submit bank statements and also a letter of hardship.
 The hardship letter should detail out what happened, how you got behind and why you can’t continue making payments.
-The lender should assign you to a case worker/asset manager in their short sale department or loss mitigation department.
+The lender should assign you to a caseworker/asset manager in their short sale department or loss mitigation department.
 Please keep in mind, even though you are working on a short sale with them, the foreclosure action continues.
 It does not stop.

 Next, you will want to choose a licensed agent to get your property on the market.
 Lenders typically want to see a minimum of 30 days on the market before evaluating a contract.
 Here, you really need to choose carefully.
 The people involved in your process can make or break it.
 You have no choice at this point on your lender.
 You have a contract with them for your loan.
 But the licensed agent and seller’s attorney can make the difference of a smooth sail or a very bumpy ride.
 The agent should have completed listing short sales before and ideally should be certified by some third party that they have been trained to list and sell a short sale.
 I’m not currently aware of any short sale certifications for attorneys but, ask them if they have processed short sales before.
 In many cases, if you have an experienced licensed agent, they will be working with a short sale attorney anyway.

-The purpose for the attorney is to make sure that your legal interests are upheld if the short sale is approved.
+The purpose of the attorney is to make sure that your legal interests are upheld if the short sale is approved.
 Their fee is typically put on the closing statement as part of the seller’s closing costs that the lender will pay.
 The fee is not usually an upfront fee.
 At least that has been my experience with the attorneys I have done business with.
 An attorney will make sure the short sale agreement from your lender doesn’t require you to pay the deficit after the short sale completes.
 They can also prepare the estimated closing statement on your behalf which the lender will require as part of the short sale package for review.
 The buyer’s attorney doesn’t represent you and may not be willing or able to prepare the closing statement on your behalf.

 If you are still occupying the property, you may receive a relocation incentive from your lender.
 The incentive is to help you with relocating out of the property.
 While this is beneficial to a seller, please keep in mind that this is considered income to you and you will be sent a 1099 for it from your lender.
 You will also receive a 1099, unless the government has an exception in place, for any deficit on the short sale.
 Talk to your accountant about this.
 Because you took out the loan and didn’t pay that portion back, it’s considered income.